camsteffen/myrustfmt/rustfmt differences.md

   } = x;
   ```
   This formatter always puts all fields on separate lines if the struct does not fit on one line.
-* Chains may include index operators
 * Large expressions in an index operator are broken into a separate line
 * Large expressions in parentheses are broken into a separate line

-TODO
+Chains
+* Chains may include index operators
+* Multi-line chains as a match arm body are always wrapped with a block.
+Rustfmt makes an exception when the chain
+  ends in a multi-line method call (this is probably a bug).
-* Don't allow multiline chains without indent as a match arm or list item
+* Multi-line chains with no indent as a list item (e.g. array element) are wrapped with a block
-  * Force parentheses around chains that do not indent, unless it's a statement
-    * What about unused_parens lint?

 rustfmt Bugs:
 * fn_call_width is reduced by 2 when the last argument overflows into multiple lines